Mesoscopic and Macroscopic Entropy Balance Equations in a Stochastic Dynamics and Its Deterministic Limit: Acknowledgement

 \section{Acknowledgement}

-We thank Yu-Chen Cheng, Yves Pomeau, Shirou Wang, Lai-Sang Young, and particularly Krzysztof Burdzy for helpful discussions.
+We thank Yu-Chen Cheng, Alex Grigo, Yves Pomeau, Shirou Wang, Lai-Sang Young, and particularly Krzysztof Burdzy for helpful discussions.
 Z. S. was partially supported by a start-up grant from the University of Alberta, NSERC RGPIN-2018-04371, and NSERC RGPIN-2024-04938.
+We are grateful to the referees for carefully reading the manuscript and providing many constructive critiques and helpful suggestions, which have led to a significant improvement of the paper.